 Use Remote Control if your laptop is always on and always with you, Claude Code is your only agent, and you want zero extra cost.
 Use Cosyra if you regularly code without your laptop, use multiple agents (Codex CLI, OpenCode, Gemini CLI), or need one environment that follows you across every device you own.

 No laptop required.
 Four agents pre-installed.
 One environment everywhere.
 Cosyra runs Claude Code, Codex CLI, OpenCode, and Gemini CLI in an Ubuntu 24.04 cloud container you reach from native iOS and Android apps.
-Two-minute setup, 10-hour free trial, no credit card.
+Two-minute setup, 1 hour free on signup, no credit card.